LumingSun/ML4DB-paper-list/README.md

 * Real-Time Workload Pattern Analysis for Large-Scale Cloud Databases (VLDB 2023)
 * Robust Auto-Scaling with Probabilistic Workload Forecasting for Cloud Databases (ICDE 2024)
 * QPSEncoder: A Database Workload Encoder with Deep Learning (DEXA 2024)
+* From Feature Selection to Resource Prediction: An Analysis of Commonly Applied Workflows and Techniques (EDBT 2025)

 ## Query Optimization
 * Learned Query Optimizer: What is New and What is Next (SIGMOD 2024)